Foundation Models in Medical Imaging: A Review and Outlook: Background

 \subsubsection{Adapting to Downstream Tasks}

 Foundation models can generalize across a wide range of downstream tasks, such as image classification, object detection, segmentation, and question answering.
 Ideally, the model’s latent space is well-structured after pretraining, with the learned embeddings capturing relevant features for various tasks.
 Methods like PCA and k-nearest neighbors (k-NN) can be used to evaluate how well the embeddings cluster task-specific data, serving as indicators of how well the pretrained model may perform on certain tasks without further adaptation.
 If the embeddings are well-structured, simple methods like k-NN can yield satisfactory results.
 However, in most cases, additional adaptation is required to fine-tune the model for specific tasks.
-This adaptation spectrum ranges from lightweight methods like prompt engineering to more resource-intensive approaches such as full fine-tuning.
+Adaptation methods can be viewed along a spectrum of increasing resource requirements: from approaches that leave model parameters untouched (prompting, linear probing), to those that add lightweight task-specific components while keeping the foundation model frozen (task-specific heads, parameter-efficient fine-tuning), and finally to approaches that update all parameters (full fine-tuning).
 The choice of adaptation method depends on factors like annotated data availability, computational resources, and the performance requirements for the task.

 \paragraph{Prompt Engineering} Prompt engineering is a lightweight adaptation technique that modifies a model’s behavior by carefully designing its inputs rather than altering its parameters.
 It is only applicable to language and vision-language models because it relies on the model’s ability to interpret natural language or structured textual inputs.
 Unlike models that require parameter updates for adaptation, prompt-based methods guide the model using carefully crafted input prompts, such as questions, commands, or structured text-based markers.
 For instance, a prompt might specify a task using natural language (e.g., "Find tumors in this MRI") or special tokens that indicate task-specific operations (e.g., "[SEGMENT] Brain tumor" in a vision-language model).